lindsaypj/Sudoku-API/README.md

 ## Milestones

  - Project Creation
- - Writing a Web API
+ - Writing a Web API (This repo is the API)
  - Consuming a Web API
  - Integrating Public APIs
  - Deploying to the Cloud

 ## Project Description

-This web application will allow you to play a Sudoku game from my library of Sudoku boards.
-I have always wanted to create a simple game, but I haven't commited to a project.
+This API will allow you to create a Sudoku application.
+I always wanted to create a simple game, but I haden't commited to a project.
 Sudoku is both simple and complex.
-I have a good understanding of the game and I think it will be fun to develop using Spring.
-The more practical purpose of the project is to learn about REST API creation and cloud deployment.
-The project is built using the Spring framework using Spring Boot.
+I have a good understanding of the game, and it was fun to develop using Spring.
+The more practical purpose of the project is to learn about RESTful APIs and cloud deployment.
+The API is built on the Spring framework using Spring Boot and Java.

+I build a front-end application (<a href="https://github.com/lindsaypj/Sudoku-in-the-Clouds" target="_blank" rel="noopener">Sudoku In the Clouds</a>)
+that implements this API using React.js.

 ## API Documentation
 <a href="https://documenter.getpostman.com/view/25408576/2s935kP5eZ" target="_blank" rel="noopener">https://documenter.getpostman.com/view/25408576/2s935kP5eZ</a>